Caymans-bound cruise ship plucks Cuban migrants from wooden boat

 The current agreement, signed in 1999, states that Cuban migrant boats are allowed to pass through Cayman waters as long as they do not seek any assistance.

-The Caymans is a British territory located less than 100 miles south of Cuba.
+The Caymans is a British territory located less than 100 miles (160 kms) south of Cuba.

 The Cayman government does not keep official statistics on Cuban boats traveling through its waters.
 However, authorities said the number is lower than the spike experienced in the mid-1990s, when tens of thousands of Cubans fled toward Florida by boat and hundreds of refugees flowed into the islands.